Explore UCD

 No

-Assignment(Including Essay): Your final assignment for this module is a normative political theory essay on your chosen moral puzzle relating to justice in education.
+Assignment(Including Essay): A normative political theory essay on one of a set of possible topics.
 The word-count should be 3000 words.
 Week 14 Graded No

 51